The Best Guitar Straps (2022 Buying Guide)

 Levy’s Leathers 2″ Polyester Printed Guitar Strap

-Levy's Leathers 2" Wide Polyester Guitar Strap with Genuine Leather Ends; Koi Fish Motif (MPD2-016)
+Levy's Leathers 2" Wide Polyester Leather Ends Koi Fish Motif Guitar Strap (MPD2-016)

 • Unique Design: This Strap Features a unique Koi Fish Motif, sublimation printed for a long-lasting strap that won't fade or peel